-To illustrate our results, we provide further evidence on the advantages highlighted in Section~\ref{sec:domain}.
-As mentioned above, the PANC, powered by a high-quality backbone such as DINOv3, outperforms previous unsupervised and weakly supervised methods.
+To illustrate our results, we provide further evidence on the advantages highlighted in the main paper.
+PANC, powered by a high-quality backbone such as DINOv3, outperforms previous unsupervised and weakly supervised methods.
 On homogeneous and challenging-domain datasets, injecting a small set of handmade annotations drastically improves performance on low-semantic-content images.

-Examples of the HAM10000, CrackForest (CFD), and CUB-200-2011 datasets can be found in Fig.~\ref{fig:add_ham_examples}, Figure~\ref{fig:add_cfd_examples}, and Figure~\ref{fig:add_cub_examples}, respectively, evidenced the expected train.
-We observe how injection priors greatly improve results for the unsupervised mask, yielding consistent results on skin lesions, surface cracks, and birds.
+Examples of the HAM10000, CrackForest (CFD), and CUB-200-2011 datasets can be found in Fig.~\ref{fig:add_ham_examples}, Figure~\ref{fig:add_cfd_examples}, and Figure~\ref{fig:add_cub_examples}, respectively.
+We observe how injected priors greatly improve upon the unsupervised mask, yielding consistently accurate results on skin lesions, surface cracks, and birds.

-\subsection{Known weaknesses and limitations}
+\subsection{Known Weaknesses and Limitations}

-Throughout the paper, we have outlined the main weaknesses and limitations of our method in light of the segmentation task at hand.
-As mentioned in Section~\ref{sec:experiments}, a key challenge of our weakly supervised approach lies in selecting appropriate priors for heterogeneous datasets with high data variability.
-Since these datasets contain multiple, diverse objects, it may not be feasible to obtain a sufficient number of representative high-quality samples for every possible object that may appear.
+We have outlined key limitations of our method for segmentation.
+A core challenge in our weakly supervised approach is selecting priors for heterogeneous datasets with high variability and annotation errors, hindering collection of reliable representatives for every class.

-If our prior bank is constructed from 10 images from the most representative classes \{1, 2, ..., 10\} of a heterogeneous dataset, these representations will serve as anchors to guide attention in subsequent segmentations.
-Suppose an outlier in the dataset appears, whose target class is not well represented in the prior bank previously generated.
-The algorithm will focus on the prior bank's class rather than the target class, leading to incorrect segmentation of the target object.
-A naïve example is shown in Figure~\ref{fig:wrong_images}.
+A prior bank from $L$ representative classes (e.g., $L=10$, classes ${1, 2, \dots, 10}$) guides attention, but outliers in underrepresented classes may be mis-segmented toward the nearest prior---as shown in Figure~\ref{fig:wrong_images}.

-In conclusion, the effectiveness of our method depends strongly on the quality of the priors used in segmentation, which is why we opted for highly reliable manual annotations to build them.
-Moving forward, a practical assessment of the proposed approach for assisted annotation should include quantitative evaluations of the segmentation time and the unit cost per correctly segmented item.
-Such evaluations will be essential to fully understand the trade-offs and practical benefits of this method in real-world annotation workflows, ultimately guiding future improvements and optimizations.
-This will help ensure that the method is both efficient and cost-effective for large-scale applications.
+Ultimately, the success of the method relies on prior quality.
+Consequently, it requires highly reliable annotations.
+In practice, PANC may contribute to computer-assisted annotation, accelerating workflows.
+Future work should quantify segmentation time, per-item cost, and scaling with object density/diversity to assess trade-offs.